Danila-Pechenev/InstructionAnalysisFramework/README.md

 [published](https://danila-pechenev.github.io/InstructionAnalysisFramework/namespaceanalysis__tool.html)
 on GitHub Pages and is updated automatically when changes occur.

-### Dvision of instructions into categories and groups
+### Division of instructions into categories and groups
-There are a lot of instructions, and this can create inconvenience when analyzing data about their use.
+There are a lot of instructions, and this can create inconvenience when analyzing data about their usage.
 Framework users may want to divide instructions into clusters.
 At the moment, the framework provides an approach for solving this problem for the x86-64 architecture.
 For this purpose, a [Python program](https://github.com/Danila-Pechenev/InstructionAnalysisFramework/blob/master/scripts/x86-64_instructions.py) was written